-Readie is a European digital policy centre, set up as an alliance for research and policy into the digital economy in 2015.
-We promote digital policies that benefit society and drive economic growth.
+Readie was a European digital policy centre led by Nesta and co-funded by Google.
+The programme was set up as an alliance for research and policy into the digital economy in 2015.
+We promoted digital policies that benefit society and drive economic growth.

-Readie brings European governments together to share digital policies and discuss new ideas.
-Specifically, we collaborate with policymakers and ministers that lead digital transformation programmes and develop digital economy policies.
+Readie brought European governments together to share digital policies and discuss new ideas.
+Specifically, we collaborated with policymakers and ministers that lead digital transformation programmes and develop digital economy policies.

-We connect our policymaker network with industry experts, leading economists, researchers, and digital businesses to tackle current challenges and explore new ideas to harness the opportunities of digital transformation, such as:
+We connected our policymaker network with industry experts, leading economists, researchers, and digital businesses to tackle current challenges and explore new ideas to harness the opportunities of digital transformation, such as:

 At the heart of Readie is a network of organisations working within the digital economy, from London School of Economics and Political Science to Poland’s DElab.